Game Design: How Did We Do It for Heroes?

 But it was challenging.
 “You imagine it’s going to be fun.
 You try to prototype it.
 But until you can see it, you don’t know,” Sam confessed.

-In fact, he became bored after playing the game a few times for a test.
+In fact, testing the game a few times, he got bored after playing.
 So, the development team had to rethink concepts.

 They went back to the drawing board, changed it, and played the game again until it was playable enough.